 As a proud entrepreneur, you’re likely to discover weaknesses and threats that you would never want to acknowledge to a potential lender or investor.
-You recognize immediately that they are simply too glaring to be overlooked.
-As an example, a weakness might be, “Nobody on our team has ever led or even worked on a sales team.”
-The point of a SWOT analysis is to identify and address key issues up front.
-To improve the quality of your business plan, either remedy the weakness now, thereby eliminating it, or include your plan for compensating for the weakness.
+You recognize immediately that they are too glaring to be overlooked.
+For example, a weakness might be, “Nobody on our team has ever led or even worked on a sales team.”
+The point of a SWOT analysis is to identify and address key issues upfront.

 A compelling business plan reduces threats and weaknesses to issues that could be resolved with additional funding.
-Think about it—if you have issues that could be resolved without funding, a wise investor would have you do so and come back afterwards.
-Similarly, if after receiving additional funding you still don’t have a plan for addressing the threats and weaknesses, why would someone want to invest?
+Think about it—if you have issues that could be resolved without funding, a wise investor would have you do so and come back afterward.
+Similarly, if, after receiving additional funding, you still don’t have a plan for addressing the threats and weaknesses, why would someone want to invest?
 Remember, your goal is to make it easy for the investor/lender to say “yes,” by clearing away the obstacles and highlighting the opportunities.